SAJAD-net/Programming_Quest/README.md

 ## passx

-	a tool for extracting zip files by dictionary attack.
+	extracting zip files by dictionary attack.

 ## bmi

-	this tool is for calculate a bmi.
+	bmi calculator with python and qt5.